danielbodnar/awesome-stars/README.md

 ## ui

+- [ttt30ga/awesome-product-design](https://github.com/ttt30ga/awesome-product-design) - A collection of bookmarks, resources, articles for product designers.
+- [socketsupply/socket](https://github.com/socketsupply/socket) - A cross-platform runtime for Web developers to build desktop & mobile apps for any OS using any frontend library.
 - [NextJSTemplates/startup-nextjs](https://github.com/NextJSTemplates/startup-nextjs) - Startup is free Next.js template for SaaS startups comes with all the essential pages, components, and sections you need to launch a complete business website.
 - [portainer/portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.
 - [xlang-ai/OpenAgents](https://github.com/xlang-ai/OpenAgents) - OpenAgents: An Open Platform for Language Agents in the Wild